Building our Path Forward

 read our full story

-Discover the full and ongoing story of the Scherman Foundation in this 90-page commemorative volume—from our founding in 1941 to improve “social welfare” to our current focus on movement-building and systemic change.
+Discover the full history of the Scherman Foundation in this 90-page commemorative volume.
+This publication details our 80-year journey from 1941 to 2021, chronicling our evolution from improving "social welfare" to our current focus on movement-building and systemic change.

 “No man in the modern world can escape participation in this adventure of making the society work successfully.”